-outcompete rival VR-fitness apps: "Meta's control over the Quest platform also gives it unique access to VR user data, which it uses to inform strategic decisions."36
+Along similar lines, in its complaint to enjoin Meta's purchase of Within Unlimited-makers of the virtual-reality (VR) fitness app Supernatural-the FTC relied on, among other things, the fact that Meta could leverage its data about VR-user behavior to inform its decisions and potentially outcompete rival VR-fitness apps: "Meta's control over the Quest platform also gives it unique access to VR user data, which it uses to inform strategic decisions".
+45

 The DOJ's twin cases against Google also implicate data leveraging and data barriers to entry.
-The agency's adtech complaint charges that "Google intentionally exploited its massive trove of user data to further entrench its monopoly across the digital advertising industry."37 Similarly, in its search complaint, the agency argues that:
+The agency's adtech complaint charges that "Google intentionally exploited its massive trove of user data to further entrench its monopoly across the digital advertising industry".
+46 Similarly, in its Google Search complaint, the agency argues that:

 Google's anticompetitive practices are especially pernicious because they deny rivals scale to compete effectively.
-General search services, search advertising, and general search text advertising require complex algorithms that are constantly learning which organic results and ads best respond to user queries; the volume, variety, and velocity of data accelerates the automated learning of search and search advertising algorithms.38
+General search services, search advertising, and general search text advertising require complex algorithms that are constantly learning which organic results and ads best respond to user queries; the volume, variety, and velocity of data accelerates the automated learning of search and search advertising algorithms.47

 Finally, updated merger guidelines published in recent years by several competition enforcers cite the acquisition of data as a potential source of competition concerns.
-For instance, the FTC and DOJ's newly published guidelines state that "acquiring data that helps facilitate matching, sorting, or prediction services may enable the platform to weaken rival platforms by denying them that data."39 Likewise, the UK Competition and Markets Authority (CMA) warns against incumbents acquiring firms in order to obtain their data and foreclose other rivals:
+For instance, the FTC and DOJ's 2023 guidelines state that "acquiring data that helps facilitate matching, sorting, or prediction services may enable the platform to weaken rival platforms by denying them that data".
+48 Likewise, the CMA itself warns against incumbents acquiring firms in order to obtain their data and foreclose other rivals: